Home Articles Beyond Tradition: The rebirth of contemporary African Architecture

 Architect: Mark Thomas Architects

 Before building it, the architects carefully studied the area, mapping out every tree, path, and elevation.
-They worked with experts architects and plant specialists, to find the best possible spots for the structure.
-The goal was to create something that enhances the experience of being in a forest without harming it.
-The walk is 130 meters long with educational signs, and starts and ends within the arboretum, so it doesn’t disrupt the open areas of the garden.
+They worked with expert architects and plant specialists to find the best possible spots for the structure.
+The goal was to create something that enhanced the experience of being in a forest without harming it.
+The walk is 130 meters long with educational signs and starts and ends within the arboretum, so it doesn’t disrupt the open areas of the garden.

 House in Estoril Beach